6004x/jade/README.md

     fontawesome-webfont.woff
     fontawesome-webfont.woff2

-As you enter schematics they are saved using the HTML5 localStorage persistent store supplied by your browser, which is specific to the particular URL (different URLs => different localStoage).
-Each time you modify your design, it will be saved in localStorage, which persists across browser sessions.
+In the standalone version of Jade, changes are saved to the local server as they're made.
+The saved state is for the particular .html file you accessed, so if you have several .html files for, say, different projects, their state will be stored separately.
 Next time you browse to the URL above, you'll be able to pick up your design where you left off.
-Note: in many browsers localStorage does not function correctly with file:// URLs, which is why we needed to start a local HTTP server in order to access Jade.

 Jade can be configured to display only certain simulation tools and parts.
 The default configuration in jade_standalone.html shows all